joshfinnie/joshfinnie.com/src/pages/blog/setting_up_wsl_with_asdf.md

 ## What is ASDF?

 [ASDF](https://asdf-vm.com/) is a command-line tool that allows you to manage multiple runtime versions with a single tool.
 I am currently using ASDF to manage all my laguage runtimes.
 It allows me to easily switch versions of Node without [NVM](https://github.com/nvm-sh/nvm).
 It allows me to easily switch versions of Python without [Pyenv](https://github.com/pyenv/pyenv).
-It allows me to easily switch versions of Rust, Go, and a myriade of other languages and tools without having to learn the specifil tool for that specific language.
+It allows me to easily switch versions of Rust, Go, and a myriad of other languages and tools without having to learn the specific tool for that specific language.

 ## How to use ASDF?